 ► The ReLU is not as sensitive to the large variance of the inner potential as sigmoidal functions (large variance does not matter as much).

-- The ReLU is not as sensitive to the large variance of the inner potential as sigmoidal functions (large variance does not matter as much). - Still the variance is good to be controlled at least w.r.t. the output layer.
+- The ReLU is not as sensitive to the large variance of the inner potential as sigmoidal functions (large variance does not matter as much). - Still the variance is good to be constant (at least due to the output layer).